 In the early 2000s Mrs Mac’s releases the Microwave range in Western Australia, which is soon launched into the eastern states.
 Building a new head office at our Morley site in 2002 gives us much-needed space.Later we export our Microwave line to select supermarkets in Singapore and Hong Kong.
 ‘Hot Hold’ display units are also introduced, with special heat-transferring technology and superior display for our customers.

 Iain Macgregor’s passing in 2013 is a significant loss for Mrs Mac’s.
 Leaving a legacy of strong family values and commitment to quality, ownership remains safely in the hands of the Macgregors.Mrs Mac’s secures several community partnerships such as the V8 Supercars, Australia Zoo, and Optus Stadium.
-We are also the only Australian pie manufacturer to secure BRC Global Certification for food safety.
+We are secure BRC Global Certification for food safety.

 Our Mission & Vision

 Mrs Mac’s is proud of our past and excited about our future.
-We strive to continue being one of Australia’s great food companies, offering quality pastry snacks and meals.
+We strive to continue being one of Australia and New Zealand's great food companies, offering quality pastry snacks and meals.
 How?
 By being innovative, responsible and developing our people, who live our mission and vision every day.

 Our People & Facilities